When we start out painting, we may think - a home art studio? Why do we need a studio?

 What is the best light for our art studio?

-The ultimate light for a studio is north light windows.
-Most of us don’t have that luxury.
+The ultimate light for an art studio is north light windows.

-Even with north light windows, there is still a need for artificial lighting
+Even with north light windows, there is still a need for artificial lights

 on overcast days or for painting at night.

-Artificial lights need to be a combination of warm and cool light rays.
-Daylight bulbs give the
+Artificial lights for the home art studio should have a combination of warm and cool light rays.

-correct balanced light for painting art.
-They are the next best thing to painting in natural light.
+Daylight bulbs provide the correct combination of light.
+They are the next best thing to painting in natural daylight.

-Why can't we just use regular light bulbs?
+Can't we just use regular light bulbs for painting?

-Regular incandescent bulbs provide only warm light rays.
-Their light is good for daily living, but not for painting art.
-The painted colors will look dull in natural daylight.
+Regular household bulbs provide only warm light rays.
+Their light is good for daily living, but not for the studio.
+When the finished paintings are viewed in natural daylight the colors will look dull.

 Where can we find daylight bulbs?

-Daylight bulbs are available at most local building supply outlets and many art stores.
+Daylight bulbs are available at local building supply outlets and many art stores.

 Are florescent bulbs good for our home art studio?

-Regular florescent bulbs are too cool for painting.
+Regular florescent bulbs are too cool for painting art.
 Their bluish light skews our color perception.
-The colors will be off when the painting is viewed in natural light.
+The colors will look off when the painting is viewed in natural daylight.

-Make sure our painting area has adequate ventilation.
+Make sure your art area has adequate ventilation.

 Standing imparts a freedom